seancolsen/querydown/compiler/src/tests/corpus.md

 ### List aggregate with ORDER BY

-> Issues with an array of their label names sorted alphabetically.
-A sorting expression attached to
+> Issues with an array of their distinct label names sorted alphabetically.
+A sorting expression
-> an aggregate function is evaluated from the context of the first `#` table in the aggregated path,
+> attached to an aggregate function is evaluated from the context of the first `#` table in the
-> which here is `labels` (reached via the elided join through `issue_labels`).
+> aggregated path, which here is `labels` (reached via the elided join through `issue_labels`).

 ```qd
 #issues $id $#labels.name%list(\\name)